Tips for Pursuing Divorce in New York

-Whether you live in New York City, Westchester County, Rockland, Buffalo or Albany, getting divorced in the State of New York is a specific feat.
+Whether you live in New York City, White Plains, Westchester County or anywhere else in New York State, getting divorce is a specific feat.
 As with every locality, there are certain elements of the process that are particular to New York.

-When it comes to a division of finances in New York, the focus is equitable division.
+When it comes to the division of finances in New York, the focus is on equitable division.
 The most effective measures you can take to protect your finances come before there is any trouble in paradise.

-Those who have worked with me know how zealously I promote the utilization of prenups and sometimes after the marriage, postnups.
-But if you are seeking help protecting your finances at the end of a marriage, you may not have taken those initial or interim measures.
-That’s okay!
+Those who have worked with Lisa Zeiderman know how zealously she promotes the utilization of prenuptial and postnuptial agreements, but if you are seeking help protecting your finances at the end of a marriage, you may not have taken those initial or interim measures.